Chrome DevTools Worker Debugging

 Implementation Steps:

-1. Start a Performance recording with Screenshots and Web Worker enabled.
+1. Start a Performance recording with Screenshots and Include worker threads (gear icon) enabled.

 2. Execute the target data pipeline and stop recording.

-3. Filter the flame chart by thread to isolate worker execution blocks.
+3. Filter the flame chart by thread using the track filter to isolate worker execution blocks.

 4. Identify long tasks labeled Structured Clone or Message and refactor to Transferable objects.